 Must have a FOID Card.
 A person who is under 21 years of age must have the written consent of his or her parent or legal guardian to possess and acquire firearms and firearm ammunition.
 This includes having your application signed by a notary public.
 Also, he or she must not have been convicted of a misdemeanor other than a traffic offense or adjudged delinquent.
 The parent or legal guardian providing written consent must be eligible to possess a valid FOID card.

-Possess a handgun on my private property without a permit?
+Possess a handgun on my private property without a license?

-Can I possess/carry a handgun in my home without a permit?
+Can I possess/carry a handgun in my home without a license?

 Yes.
-A permit is not needed for anyone legally entitled to carry a firearm to carry a pistol, revolver, stun gun, taser or other firearm on the person’s land, or in their own home, fixed place of business, or on the land or in the legal dwelling of another person as an invitee with that person’s permission.
+A license is not needed for anyone legally entitled to carry a firearm to carry a pistol, revolver, stun gun, taser or other firearm on the person’s land, or in their own home, fixed place of business, or on the land or in the legal dwelling of another person as an invitee with that person’s permission.